by Nina Stoller-Lindsey

 The Conscious Kid was founded by parents of color to support “Parenting and Education through a Critical Race Lens.”
 On their Instagram, which just hit 1 million followers, you’ll find book recommendations and succinct conversations on important topics related to racial justice.
 Or subscribe to their community via Patreon (membership levels range from $1 to $100 per month) to receive additional resources.
 If you’re able, you can also assist in their effort to provide rent relief to Black families affected by COVID-19.

 Dr. Kira Banks, a Black psychologist, professor, and mother of two, created this YouTube channel to help adults help children better navigate racism and other social issues in order to create a more equitable world.
-She is in the process of hosting “How to Talk To Kids About Racism,” a two part discussion with other diversity experts who share knowledge from their careers as well as personal stories as parents.
-You can watch the first episode here, while the second airs Wednesday, June 3 at 7 p.m.
-ET.
+Check out “How to Talk To Kids About Racism,” Dr. Banks's recorded discussion with diversity experts who share knowledge from their careers and parents who share personal stories.

 Founded by Sachi Feris, an educator with a focus on social justice, Raising Race Conscious Children supports adults in talking about race with young children with the goal of preparing them to work toward racial justice.
 Feris contributes regular blog posts, hosts workshops and webinars, offers individual consultations, and has created a digital community where adults can share their own conversations about race with children.
 Though Feris is White and her blog posts are geared toward helping a White audience address these issues, she routinely invites bloggers of diverse backgrounds to create content for the platform.